I’ve got cider on my mind.

 Yesterday marked the start of a new, month-long series on #winestudio.
 The focus this month is Virginia Hard Cider.
-I’ve lived in Virginia almost all my life, and I love cider, so I’m particularly excited about this study.
+I’ve lived in Virginia almost all my life, and I love hard cider, so I’m particularly excited about this study.

 And I’m not the only Virginian with a love for fermented apples.